 There’s no other way to say this: Property management can be a hard, time-consuming job.
 It’s not for the weak.
-The truth is, most rental property owners play it safe and hire a property management company.
+The truth is, most rental property owners play it safe and hire a property management company in Fredericksburg.
 There are a few, however, who insist on going at it alone.

 Let us tell you — there is much work, effort, and sweat that goes into managing your own property.
 Therefore, trust us when we say that this so-called “passive source of income” is far more active than it seems.

 If you are one of these few who wants to self-manage your property, you’re probably thinking, “What could go wrong?”

 Here is a list of some of the duties that are part and parcel in property management.
 (And, yes, any one of these can and WILL go wrong at any moment.)